 “The [informal] partnership started as a spin-off of a water quality event I was coordinating with various city groups we called “The River Rendezvous,” explained Dr. Baube.
 Oglethorpe hosted the annual event, which ran from 1999 to 2005 and was facilitated by numerous student volunteers.

-Oglethorpe’s presence at Blue Heron includes service learning classes and Urban Ecology Program site visits led by Dr. Baube and fellow biology professor Dr. Roarke Donnelly.
+Oglethorpe’s presence at Blue Heron includes service learning classes and Environmental Studies Program site visits led by Dr. Baube and fellow biology professor Dr. Roarke Donnelly.
 The classes are designed to help students gain experience in planning, execution, and presentation of science research while helping solve real community problems.

 “These projects have included monitoring and examining control methods for invasive species, monitoring water quality, accessing stream flow and erosion, accessing beaver habitat, and many others,” said Dr. Baube.
 “We’ve also had interns working on projects such as the establishment of a native plant survey and formalization/professionalizing of our accounting system.”